neuefische/web-exercises/sessions/js-array-methods/employees_solution/README.md

-# JS Array Methods 2: Employees
+# JS Array Methods: Employees

 This challenge tasks you with navigating a large dataset of over 500 employees, utilizing JavaScript array methods to find out if there is any employee that fits a specific condition.